pythonlessons/TensorFlow-object-detection-tutorial/6_part actual CSGO object detection/README.md

 If everything is working properly, the object detector will initialize for about 10 (for GPU may take a little longer) seconds and then display a custom window size showing objects it’s detected in the image, in our case it's detecting players in CSGO game.

+### Original text version of tutorial you can visit [here](http://pylessons.com/Tensorflow-object-detection-csgo-actual-object-detection/).